Authorea/texstyles/README.md

 # TeX Styles

+A collection of ERB-based TeX/LaTeX preamble styles, for the world of scholarly writing and beyond.
+Founded and maintained by the [Authorea](www.authorea.com) team.

 **CAUTION: This repository is in a pre-alpha dev sprint, consider it completely unstable until a 0.1.0 release**

 [![Build Status](https://secure.travis-ci.org/Authorea/texstyles.png?branch=master)](https://travis-ci.org/Authorea/texstyles)